 3) Modify Food and Drink Textures

 Certain textures and consistencies may be more difficult for your child to swallow than others.
 Foods with different textures like soup with noodles, meats, and vegetables may aggravate the senses.

 If vomiting occurs, it’s often in response to a specific texture.
 Try pureeing foods or cutting them into very small pieces before giving them to your child.
-This will change the texture and make it easier to keep the food down.
+This changes the texture and makes it easier to keep the food in their system.

 4) Position the Chin Downwards

-Having your child tuck their chin down when they eat decreases the space between the back of the tongue and posterior pharyngeal wall.
+Having your child tuck their chin down when they eat decreases the space between the back of the tongue and pharyngeal wall.

-5) Prepare Nutrient-Dense and High-Calorie Foods
+5) Prepare Nutrient-Dense and High-Calorie Meals

 Children with feeding problems often don’t eat enough because it’s difficult for them to eat.
 Preparing nutrient-dense meals ensures they’re getting the calories and nutrients necessary to keep their bodies healthy.

-Nutritious, high-calorie foods include peanut butter, olive oil, and avocados.
+Examples of nutritious, high-calorie foods include peanut butter, olive oil, and avocados.

-Professional Treatment of Cerebral Palsy Feeding Difficulties
+Treatment of Feeding Difficulties in Children with Cerebral Palsy

 Feeding Tubes (Gastrostomy)

-Cerebral Palsy Feeding Problems
+Cerebral Palsy and Feeding Problems: Key Points